kjappelbaum/pyepal/docs/_build/html/_sources/getting_started.rst.txt

     palinstance.update_train_set(np.array([1,2]), np.array([[1, 2, 3], [np.nan, 1, 2, 0]]))

-for a case in which we performed measurements for samples with index 1 and 2 of our design space but did not measure the first target for sample 2.
+for a case in which we performed measurements for samples with index 1 and 2 of our design space, but did not measure the first target for sample 2.

 Hyperparameter optimization
 .............................
-Usually, the hyperparameters of a machine learning model should be optimized as new training data is added, in particular the kernel hyperparameters of a Gaussian process regression model.
+Usually, the hyperparameters of a machine learning model, in particular the kernel hyperparameters of a Gaussian process regression model, should be optimized as new training data is added.
-But since this is usually a computationally expensive process, you may not want to do this at every iteration of the active learning process.
-The timing of the hyperparameter optimization is internally set by the :code:`_should_optimize_hyperparameter` function that by default uses a schedule that will optimize the hyperparameter every 10th iteration.
-If you want to change this behavior, you can override this function.
+However, since this is usually a computationally expensive process, it may not be desirable to perform this at every iteration of the active learning process.
+The iteration frequency of the hyperparameter optimization is internally set by the :code:`_should_optimize_hyperparameter` function, which by default uses a schedule that optimizes the hyperparameter every 10th iteration.
+This behavior can be changed by override this function.

 Logging
 ........
-You will see basic information like the current iteration and the classification status if you print the :code:`PAL` object
+Basic information such as the current iteration and the classification status are logged and can be viewed by printing the :code:`PAL` object

 .. code:: python